GSEA-MSigDB/gsea-desktop/scripts/java11/readme.txt

 2. To start GSEA execute the following from the command line,

-     java --module-path=modules -Xmx4g @gsea.args --module org.gsea_msigdb.gsea/xapps.gsea.GSEA
+     java --module-path=modules -Xmx4g @gsea.args --patch-module=jide.common=lib/jide-components-3.7.4.jar:lib/jide-dock-3.7.4.jar:lib/jide-grids-3.7.4.jar --module=org.gsea_msigdb.gsea/xapps.gsea.GSEA

+Note that the command line has become more complex with Java 11 compared to Java 8.
-Alternatively, you can start GSEA with one of the following scripts.
+Alternatively, you can start GSEA with one of the following scripts; this is recommended.
 Some of these may not be present depending on the distribution you downloaded.
 You might have to make the script executable (chmod a+x gsea.sh).

 gsea.bat       (for Windows)